ashleykleynhans/pelican/content/2023/07/getting-started-with-runpod-serverless.md

 of data centers that support Network Volumes, as this list is frequently updated.

+#### CUDA Version Selection (Advanced Setting)

+You can specify a minimum CUDA version for your workers, which ensures they run on machines with compatible NVIDIA drivers.
+Since CUDA is backward compatible, select your required version plus all newer versions for maximum hardware availability.

+#### Expose HTTP/TCP Ports (Advanced Setting)

+This setting exposes the worker's public IP and port for direct external communication.
+This is required for persistent connections like WebSockets or when you need direct access to a worker's network interface.

 ### Worker Types

 Runpod Serverless has two worker types: